-Professional sport and alcohol - interview with Nike Lorenz
+Professional sports and alcohol - Interview with Nike Lorenz

 Today we leave the field to Nike Lorenz.
-As a national hockey player, she arrived at the Olympus of sports at the age of 24.
+As a national hockey player, she arrived at the sporting Olympus at the age of 24.
 As a professional athlete and German studies student, there are plenty of reasons to celebrate.
-But whether it's college or cabin party, Nike has a clear preference when it comes to drinking.
-"I could imagine toasting with a gin and tonic or sparkling wine, but then I would quickly switch to my beloved Laori Tonic."
+But whether it's a college party or a locker room party, Nike has a clear preference when it comes to drinking.
+“I could imagine toasting with a gin and tonic or sparkling wine, but then I would quickly switch to my beloved Laori Tonic.”

-Your number one party accessory is the Laori Juniper No 1 bottle.
-Because a good celebration is guaranteed not to be missed.
-As you know, being there is everything.
-This also applies to the 2016 Summer Olympics in Rio, where Nike was at the start.
-Are the champagne corks popping in the Olympic Village?
-“In Rio at the Olympic Games, at the end of the tournament, there was a toast in the German house.
-Funnily enough, you could also see there that none of the athletes were used to or tolerated alcohol consumption.”
+Your number one party accessory is the bottle Laori Juniper No 1.
+Because she definitely won't miss out on a good celebration.
+As we all know, being there is everything.
+This also applies to the 2016 Summer Olympics in Rio, where Nike took part.
+Are the champagne corks popping in the Olympic village?
+“In Rio at the Olympic Games there was a toast in the German house at the end of the tournament.
+Funnily enough, it was also seen there that none of the athletes were used to drinking alcohol. tolerated.”
 So Nike is no exception in professional sports.
-But how does an athlete deal with alcohol and what is the importance of alcoholic drinks in a life that is characterized by training and discipline.
+But how do you deal with alcohol as an athlete and what significance do alcoholic drinks have in a life that is characterized by training and discipline.
 We spoke to Nike about this on behalf of many athletes.

-What role does alcohol play in the professional field?
+What role does alcohol play in the professional world?

-"In sports, it sometimes appears at parties or at the end of major tournaments."
+“In sports it sometimes appears at parties or at the end of major tournaments.”
 However, this is the exception.
-"It is clear to me that I want to do without it as much as possible because I know that it has a negative impact on my ability to perform and recover."
-Just like their teammates, Nike is in top shape and feels super comfortable in their sporty body.
-"As it is right now, I would definitely consider myself the full helmswoman of my life."
-However, this was not always the case.
+“It is clear to me that I want to avoid it as much as possible because I know that it negatively affects my ability to perform and recover.”
+Like her teammates, Nike is in top shape and feels super comfortable in her athletic body.
+“As it is at the moment, I would definitely describe myself as the full-fledged helmsman of my life.”
+However, that wasn’t always the case.

-Top fit and with full control over yourself thanks to non-alcoholic drinks.
+Top fit and in full control of yourself thanks to non-alcoholic drinks.

 How has your life changed?

-"It almost makes me angry when I think about how much effort I've wasted with alcohol.
-I trained a lot back then and was diligent, but the progress I'm making now with similar effort is enormously better than before.
+“It almost makes me angry when I think about how much effort I have ruined because of alcohol.
+I trained a lot back then and was diligent, but the progress I'm making now with similar effort exceeds what I made before.
 Physical development is simply severely held back by alcohol consumption.”

 Sport is murder?
-The neurotoxin alcohol clearly causes more damage in the body.
+The neurotoxin alcohol clearly causes more damage to the body.

-Why did you decide to give up alcohol as much as possible?
+Why did you decide to abstain from alcohol as much as possible?

-Nike's success proves it right.
-If things continue like this, the next victory celebration will surely be coming up soon.
+The success proves Nike right.
+If things continue like this, the next victory celebration will surely take place soon.
 She is well prepared for this.
 “Laori is my exit strategy.
-However, you will never avoid all unpleasant situations, because these are rarely influenced by you alone.
-My best exit strategy: smiling away at silly jokes.”
+However, you will never avoid all unpleasant situations because they are rarely influenced by you alone.
+My best exit strategy: smile away with stupid sayings.”

-Then try our non-alcoholic gin & tonic as Nike enjoys it - without a hangover the next morning, but with full flavor.
-The recipe is this way.
+Then try our alcohol-free Gin & Tonic, the way Nike enjoys it - without a hangover the next morning, but with full taste.
+For the recipe go here.